tylerjaquish3/ffb/README.md

     - points by position (high/low) for each position
     - best/worst draft pick
 - chances of making playoffs, make request to playoffcomputer linked above
+- DEF include returns for TD? add to vote

 - draft order based on wives/gfs responses to something?